pragma-/pbot/README.md

 You can also [`cmdset`](doc/Admin.md#cmdset) the `process-timeout` [command metadata](doc/Admin.md#command-metadata-list) to set the timeout, in seconds, before the command is automatically killed.
 Otherwise the `processmanager.default_timeout` [registry value](doc/Registry.md) will be used.

+### Reload core modules without disconnecting
+Suppose you edit some PBot source file, be it a core file such as [PBot/Interpreter.pm](PBot/Interpreter.pm) or a Plugin such as [Plugins/Wttr.pm](Plugins/Wttr.pm).
+Or suppose there's a PBot update available.
+Most simple bots would require you to shut down the bot and restart it in order to see the modifications.

+Not PBot! you can simply use the [`refresh`](doc/Admin.md#refresh) command to reload all modified PBot core files and Plugins without bot restart.

+You can also use the [`reload`](doc/Admin.md#reload) command to reload any modified configuration or data files.

 ### Scripting interface
 PBot uses [Plang](https://github.com/pragma-/Plang) as a scripting language.
 You can use the scripting language to construct advanced commands that are capable of interacting with PBot